melt-umn/ableC-tensors/docs/FeatureSet.md

   Consider using the operator '.*' for dot product and 'x*' for cross product as these are frequently used operations.

+  **Important note:** Should use the **Kahan Summation Algorithm** to prevent loss of significance in calculation with floating point numbers.

 - `Cross Product :: (array a1, array a2) -> (array a3)`